Special Property Trust

 Safe and Private Transfer at the Time of Death: NFA firearms and silencers registered to an individual pass to his or her beneficiaries according to the terms of the individual’s last will and testament, which must be administered with appropriate public disclosure and under the supervision of an official probate court.
 NFA firearms registered to your Legacy Elder Law Center Firearms Trust pass to the beneficiaries of the trust outside of the public probate process according to the terms and conditions of your trust.
 Your NFA firearms and silencers remain lawfully possessed and useable during transition.

 Avoid Confiscation Under “Red-Flag” Laws: If your firearms and silencers, whether NFA registered or not, are owned by you individually and you are later deemed to be incompetent or made the target of a “red flag” law, your firearms are subject to immediate confiscation.
 It is illegal for any other individual to take possession of your NFA firearms or silencers.
 However, if your gun trust owns your firearms and silencers, even NFA firearms, any co-trustee can take possession of your firearms to hold them on your behalf.
 Ownership of your firearms will not be lost nor will you have to fight to obtain their return from the government.
 You retain the ability to direct that the firearms be sold and the cash returned to you, or that firearms continue to be held in trust for the beneficiaries you designate.

-Enduring Family Legacy Arrangements: The unique benefit of allowing shared use and possession of firearms that comes from a properly formed trust arrangement can be extended to multiple generations.
-Instead of requiring the transfer of your valuable firearms out of the trust at your death, and triggering necessary background checks and significant tax payments, you can arrange for your trust to outlive you and extend the other benefits of trust ownership to future generation.
+Enduring Family Legacy Arrangements: The unique benefit of allowing shared use and possession of firearms from a properly formed trust arrangement can be extended to multiple generations.
+Instead of requiring the transfer of your valuable firearms out of the trust at your death and triggering necessary background checks and significant tax payments, you can arrange for your trust to outlive you and extend the other benefits of trust ownership to a future generation.